Teaching English in China: How to Prepare, What to Expect

 In 1989 the Chinese ESL work market unlocked with Deng Xiao Ping’s “Open Door Policy.”
-Today, practically anyone can get a job, even unqualified foreigners.
+Today, practically anyone can get a job, even unqualified foreigners, though certification and a college degree are increasingly a requirement due to the quantity of teachers who have taken advantage of this route.
 Previous teachers, qualified and otherwise, influence the way Chinese employers perceive you.
-And unfortunately some Chinese have learned the art of the scam.
+And unfortunately some Chinese employers have learned the art of misrepresenting, to put it mildly, a job.

 It is standard procedure to sign a contract in China.
 Read it carefully before you sign.
 If you break your agreement and leave, your employer will discreetly blacklist you in that province.
 Universities fine up to $500 for breaking contracts.
 Study salaries and terms by looking extensively at job listings.
 Be prepared to negotiate before signing anything; know the market rates.
 Private schools are particularly prone to salary fluctuations.
 For example, an ESL instructor with a master’s degree and teaching experience deserves more than a greenhorn with a TESOL certificate, but the Chinese will hire both at the same salary if they can.